Chronic Dehydration: Symptoms, Causes & Treatment

 - Caffeine consumption, aerated drinks and alcohol also create dehydration in the body.

-- Pregnancy & breastfeeding mothers can also become hydrated due to feeding the baby.
+- Pregnant & breastfeeding mothers can also become hydrated due to feeding the baby.

-- Electrolyte Water Consumption – Best and the easiest is rebalancing the electrolytes in your body as it has lost electrolytes along with water through sweat and urine.
+- Electrolyte Water Consumption – The best and the easiest is rebalancing the electrolytes in your body as it has lost electrolytes along with water through sweat and urine.
 A good electrolyte drink has sodium, potassium, calcium and magnesium in good proportion.

 - Stay Hydrated During Sports Activity – Our body continues to lose water during any kind of physical activity so taking water or electrolyte drink during and after a sports activity is very important to treat and prevent dehydration.